humank/poc-failover-cdn/README.md

 ## Summary

-The POC result is - Currently (2021) , AWS Cloudfront doesn't support for **multiple origin distribution for the same domain name**, due to it is global unique constraint.
+The POC result is - Currently (2021) , AWS Cloudfront doesn't support for **multiple origin distribution for the same domain name**, due to it is regional unique constraint.
 So to have 2 cloudfront distribution to serve as a failover CDN for specific domain is not workable.